Tikamin557/Ts-Core/docs/ModderGuide_NotificationSystem.md

 }
 ```

-This creates `MyTheme` based on `Info` while changing only the text scale and vertical position.
+This creates `MyTheme` based on the built-in `Info` theme while changing only the text scale and vertical position.

+Built-in themes can be used as base themes even though they are not stored as entries in `TsCore/NotificationThemes`.

 Inheritance can also be used between custom themes.